Frequently Asked Questions

 What are the legislations around smoking?

-It is now illegal to smoke indoors in workplaces and hospitality venues including restaurants, bars, cafes, casinos and hotel lobbies.
-If you wish to smoke, you will need to smoke outdoors.
+It is now illegal to smoke or vape indoors in workplaces and hospitality venues including restaurants, bars, cafes, casinos and hotel lobbies.
+If you wish to smoke or vape, you will need to smoke outdoors.

 Does New Zealand have any dangerous animals?